 How do I get a bed?

 To stay in one of our shelter beds you can visit the front desk between 10am and 4pm for an intake.
-Your intake will include a drug test and breathalyzer.
+Your intake will take approximately 20 minutes.
 You will fill out paperwork with basic information about your health and history.
 Then you will receive the rule book and a bed assignment.